unicode-org/icu4x/docs/principles.md

 ### No internal threading

-Both Clojure and Wasm support multithreading but we don’t have a need for it in the i18n realm.
+Both Rust and Wasm support multithreading but we don’t have a need for it in the i18n realm.

 To simplify our library, and make sure we don’t have cross platform/language compatibility issues, one should avoid using threads in the core library.